dwandrew/chimerical/README.md

 Welcome to the Chimerical App,

-To Get this up and running first you will need to  do the follwing
+To Get this up and running first you will need to do the following in the terminal
 1. cd backend
 2. Bundle install
 3. rails db:create